shahidulshohid/game-review-client10/README.md

   - MY project live link: https://b10-assignment-10.firebaseapp.com/

   - ** A brief description some key feature of my project:
-  - I am explain here some key of my project like...
+  - I am explain here some key feature of my project like...
 I have added dark and light mode on the top.
   - And added authentication system to use firebase.
   - and added add reviews form so that user can add product by this form.
   - and added a details button.
 User can see details about a specific product and also can add  the specific product by add to watch list button.